superfliege/pi-midi-velocity-curve-changer/README.md

    ```

 # 3. Identify Your MIDI Devices

-   - Run the script to list available input and output ports.
+Run the script to list available input and output ports.
 The script will print the names of all connected MIDI devices.
+Simply use a part of the name to store this in the configuration as a search word.

 ## 4. Configuration